carla-se/react-scroll-blocking-layers/README.md

 <img alt="npm version" src="https://badge.fury.io/js/react-scroll-blocking-layers.svg"> <img alt="npm downloads" src="https://img.shields.io/npm/dm/react-scroll-blocking-layers.svg"> <a href="https://bundlephobia.com/result?p=react-scroll-blocking-layers@latest"><img alt="Bundlephobia" src="https://img.shields.io/bundlephobia/minzip/react-scroll-blocking-layers.svg"></a>

-This packages helps managing UI layers that block body scrolling.
+This packages helps managing UI layers that block background scrolling.
 It is primarily used for modals and overlays, but can also come in handy with multi-layer layouts.

 It supports nested layers and viewport size boundaries which can be useful for layers that are only visible at a certain screen size.

 It works with all major browsers and devices, including iOS.
+It's tiny at only 0.3kb minified & gzipped.

 ## Background